uwspstar/FullStack/GIt/readme.md

 # Git
 - Git MERGE vs REBASE https://www.youtube.com/watch?v=CRlGDDprdOQ
+###  DO NOT REBASE COMMITS THAT EXISTS OUTSIDE YOUR REPO

 ### Git vs Github
 - Git is the most popular "version control system" - a tool to keep track of file changes over time.